mehmetalbyrak/mehmetalbyrak/README.md

 ### Hi there 👋

-- I'm Mehmet ALBAYRAK, I graduated from Dokuz Eylül University in 2022 as an Electrical and Electronics Engineer
+- Hi, my name is Mehmet.
+I graduated from Dokuz Eylül University with a degree in Electrical and Electronics Engineering in 2022.
-- I’m currently working on Data Structures and Algorithms
+- Currently focused on Data Structures and Algorithms, actively learning and implementing.
-- I’m currently learning Enterprise Software Architecture
+- Expanding knowledge in Enterprise Software Architecture to enhance proficiency.
-- I’m interested in Full Stack Web Development and Software Testing
+- Interested in Full Stack Web Development, particularly utilizing React and JavaScript for frontend development and .NET Core for backend development.
+- Aim to broaden and deepen skills in Full Stack Web Development.
+- Passionate about continuous learning in technology and engineering fields, eagerly embracing new challenges and growth opportunities.